 - 1- Inspect the board for damaged components.
 Replace the board if damaged components are found. - 2- Check all wire connections to board; secure if loose. - 3- Check for 24VAC signal at the thermostat blower input (G to GND terminal).
-See figure 25.
+See figure 24.

 - 4- If there is no thermostat signal, troubleshoot back toward the thermostat. - 5- Check the power LED on the board.
-See figure 24. - 6- The LED should be blinking at a 1-second rate when operating normally.
+See figure 23. - 6- The LED should be blinking at a 1-second rate when operating normally.
 If the LED is dim and not blinking, this indicates power is provided but a problem exists with the board. - 7- If the power LED is not on, check voltage between FCB terminals PC (H2-1) and SD (H2-5).
-Voltage should read 24VAC. - 8- If voltage does not read 24VAC, disconnect the H2 header from the FCB VFD inputs terminal block (to make sure the FCB is not shorting 24VAC supply from the inverter).
+Voltage should read 24VAC. - 8- If voltage does not read 24VAC, disconnect the H2 header from the FCB terminal block (to make sure the FCB is not shorting 24VAC supply from terminal strip TB1).
 Measure the voltage between the end terminals on the H2 header.
 If 24VAC is present, replace the FCB board.
-If no voltage is read, troubleshoot the VFD.